How to Find Your North Star Metric (80+ Examples)

 Once you can identify the value your product provides, you need to figure out the best way to quantify this value into a single, measurable metric.
 Some of the most notable examples include active users or hours streamed.

-This guide is designed to help you find your own unique North Star metric using a straightforward approach that perfectly suits your startup.
+This guide is designed to help you find your own unique North Star metric using a straightforward approach that perfectly suits your business.

 What Is a North Star Metric (NSM)?

-A North Star metric provides your startup with a concrete way to measure growth within the organization.
+A North Star metric provides your business with a concrete way to measure growth within the organization.